TosbackCgusBridge-Bot/CGUs-versions/Popcap/Privacy Policy.md

 If you have a complaint or question about this policy, you may contact us at privacy\_policy@ea.com.
 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

-To review a list of websites that are certified by TRUSTe, please go to http://privacy.truste.com/privacy-seal/validation?rid=7d587a12-773f-4bf9-a209-d18047ee5f05.
+To review a list of websites that are certified by TRUSTe, please go to https://privacy.truste.com/privacy-seal/validation?rid=7d587a12-773f-4bf9-a209-d18047ee5f05.
 For mobile applications, go to https://tos.ea.com/legalapp/CERTIFIEDAPPS/US/en/PC/.

 For more information and updates to this policy, visit privacy.ea.com.

 Previous Privacy and Cookie Policy:
+Last Updated: October 28, 2016
 Last Updated: May 9, 2016
 Last Updated: January 20, 2016
 Last Updated: June 28, 2013